Chloe's Closet: Season 2 (2013–14)

 The development for the second season took place from October 2011–October 2012, and production took place from Fall 2012–Spring 2013.
 Episodes 1 through 18 all had a copyright date of 2012 in the credits, and episodes 19 through 52 all have a copyright date of 2013 in the credits (although the copyright date of the former year remained to be in use in some countries).
+In addition to this, most of the episodes in this season were written by one writer, with the exception of episode 52, being the first and only episode in this season to be written in duos.

+Note: All episodes of this season were directed by Ben Choo, with Bob Doucette serving his role as a supervising director.